Tushita111/blockchain_project/client/README.md

 # the requestAccount method
 the connection will use MetaMasc address, if the address isn't on it, it will not work.

+# Link to ipfs

+The image are stored to IPFS.
+A local instance can be found [here](https://github.com/ipfs/ipfs-desktop/releases).
+After the installation, upload the image inside and get the CID.
+Put the CID of the course into the call of contracts method "add_course".